-- Review new APIs introduced into the platform - Review new policies for enablement - Review existing policies and alerts for RQL refinement - Review disabled policies for enablement
+- Review new policies for enablement - Review existing policies and alerts for RQL refinement - Review disabled policies for enablement - Review user activities for auditing requirements

 Activity Review

 Prisma Cloud is not just a tool that alerts you for misconfigurations or issues.
 It can easily and automatically take action.
 It can get the alert to the responsible parties almost immediately for remediation, thus you should identify whether there is value in refining the processes attached to the application to ensure the most efficient handling, and that alerts are being addressed.
 This activity is best done weekly or biweekly to ensure that processes can be adjusted quickly, as necessary.